aaronparker/aaronparker.github.io/_posts/2016-10-24-mcs-capacity-sizing-hyper-v.md

 # Virtual Machine Sizing on Hyper-V

-To correctly size for Machine Creation Services on Hyper-V, let&#8217;s summarise the storage impact that MCS has with Hyper-V deployments:
+To correctly size for Machine Creation Services on Hyper-V, let's summarise the storage impact that MCS has with Hyper-V deployments:

 ## Common Files

 Virtual machine components that are common to all deployment types:

   * **Virtual machine configuration files** - each virtual machine has virtual machine configuration and runtime state files (including versions for snapshots) that are typically very small and should not have an impact on overall sizing
   * **Smart Paging files** - Smart Paging only kicks in during machine boot when the host is under memory pressure.
-[I actually haven&#8217;t been able to get my host to generate these as yet]
+[I actually haven't been able to get my host to generate these as yet]
   * **Master images** - count on a minimum of **12GB** for Windows 7/Windows Server 2008 R2 and above with Office.
 Create a maximum virtual disk size to fit your requirements - it would be best to reduce the size from the default of **127GB** to only what is required.
 Master images can exist on datastores that are accessible by all hosts, rather than the same datastore as the virtual machines
   * **Master image snapshots** - changes in the master image can count for several GB even with small changes to the image.
 Several snapshots can exist as changes are made to the master image and the amount of change of size between snapshots can vary as well
   * **Base images** - master image snapshots are merged, so the base image shows the real size of the master image.
 Up to **3 copies of the** **base image** can exist in a single datastore and the sizes will vary based on the actual changes to the master image.
 That 3rd copy is transient and should be removed after all machines have applied the latest update